-Inside The Toolkit: 21 Test Automation Tools Rated and Reviewed
+Inside The Toolkit: 21 Test Software Testing Tools Rated and Reviewed

 While testers make developers cry (kudos to Michael Hunter for this over-the-top line), they also contribute to making the final product bulletproof.